U.S. Army Corps of Engineers civil works controversies

-The United States Army Corps of Engineers (USACE) is involved with a wide range of public work projects, including environmental protection, water supply, recreation, flood damage and reduction, beach nourishment, homeland security, military construction, and support for other government agencies.
-They are currently managing 740 dams across the United States and Puerto Rico.
-Since 1917, and through 19 Flood Control Acts, Congress has authorized the Corps of Engineers to be involved with flood protection and damage reduction in almost every state.
+The United States Army Corps of Engineers (USACE) is involved in a wide range of public works projects, including environmental protection, water supply, recreation, flood damage and reduction, beach nourishment, homeland security, military construction, and support for other government agencies.
+It currently manages 740 dams across the United States and Puerto Rico.
+Across 12 Flood Control Acts, beginning with the first on March 1, 1917, Congress has authorized the Corps of Engineers to participate in flood protection and damage reduction in almost every state.

-Corps of Engineers projects are either specifically authorized by Congress or fall under a Congressionally authorized category.
-These projects are carried out in all fifty states.
-Local citizens, special interests, and political groups may lobby Congress for authorization and funding for specific projects in their areas.
-These groups may also oppose Corps projects or parts of projects.
+USACE projects are either specifically authorized by Congress or fall under a Congressionally authorized category.
+With projects carried out in all fifty states, local citizens, special interest groups, and political organizations may lobby Congress for authorization and funding of specific projects in their areas.
+These groups may also oppose some or all aspects of a USACE project.

-Many Corps of Engineers’ civil work projects have been criticized as being riddled with patronage or a waste of resources.
+Many civil works projects undertaken by USACE have been criticized as being riddled with patronage or a waste of resources.
 Examples include the New Madrid Floodway Project and the flood protection systems in New Orleans.
-Some projects have been justified using flawed or manipulated analyses during the planning phase.
-Certain projects are said to have caused profound environmental damage or delivered questionable economic benefits, such as the Mississippi River Gulf Outlet in southeast Louisiana.
-Faulty design and substandard construction have been cited in the failure of levees following Hurricane Katrina.
-Reforming the Corps' approach has been advocated by U.S. Senators Russ Feingold and John McCain.
-Holding the Corps accountable has also been championed by the group Levees.org, led by Sandy Rosenthal.
+Some projects have been described as relying on flawed or manipulated analyses during the planning phase.
+Certain projects have also been criticized for causing significant environmental damage or for providing limited economic benefits, such as the Mississippi River–Gulf Outlet in southeast Louisiana.
+Faulty design and substandard construction have been cited as contributing factors in the failure of levees following Hurricane Katrina.
+Former U.S. Senators Russ Feingold and John McCain have advocated for reforming the Corps' approach.
+Holding the Corps accountable has also been supported by the group Levees.Org, led by Sandy Rosenthal.

-However, one difficulty in making changes is the political process itself.
-Depending on one's perspective, these projects may or may not be considered sound from an engineering standpoint (see below).
-Whether or not USACE planners and engineers do the best they can with the direction they are given remains part of the ongoing debate.
+However, some observers argue that a key difficulty in implementing changes has been the political process itself.
+Whether USACE planners and engineers can achieve optimal outcomes within the constraints of the direction they receive remains part of ongoing debate.

-Levee failures in New Orleans During Hurricane Katrina
+Levee failures in New Orleans during Hurricane Katrina

 Description of failures

-On 29 August 2005, Hurricane Katrina passed to the east of New Orleans, the Corps' flood protection failed catastrophically with levee breaches in over 50 different areas.
-The levee failures caused massive flooding in New Orleans with associated property loss and drownings.
-When Katrina arrived, the hurricane protection authorized was between 60 and 90% complete; the projected date of completion was estimated to be 2015.
+On August 29, 2005, Hurricane Katrina passed to the east of New Orleans, and the Corps' flood protection failed, with levee breaches in over fifty different areas.
+The levee failures caused massive flooding in New Orleans, resulting in property loss and drownings.
+When Katrina arrived, the hurricane protection efforts authorized were between 60% and 90% complete, with the projected date of completion estimated to be 2015.